nathan-nunez-5/livecodingfrontend/README.md

 - [ ] easy pbe
 - [ ] clean up code
 - [ ] clean up how code is saved onto tmp folder

+Pilot TODOS:
+- [x] edit survey description of live programming
+- [ ] change the survey to make it have equals sign instead o arrow
+- [x] fix cursor reset
+- [ ] make it clear that you have to go back to the survey when its done
+- [ ] format examples into a table. or just format them period
+- [x] link 3 is broken *
+- [x] popup window when synthesis fails *
+- [ ] be specific in last question, question 4 *
+- [ ] stop revaluation when new example is introduced -> shortcut to synthesis instead
+- [ ] write a short description in the qualtrics *
+- [ ] add a link to the bottom of problems to close window
+- [ ] add flavor text to problem descritions

+we saw that he used a combination of both in the last question

 Long term TODOS:
 - [ ] lorem